 You can use the APIs to:

-- Collect logs based on configurations and machine groups.
+- Collect logs based on Logtail configuration and Machine group.

-- Create a Logstore.
+- Create Logstore.
 Then, write and read logs to/from the Logstore.

 - Set access control rules for different users.

-- To use APIs, you must know the API access address.
+- To use APIs, you must know Service endpoint.

 - Security verification is required for all API requests.
 For more information about the signature and process of API requests, see Request signature .